bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 To use plugins, they must be enabled in the configuration (:strong:`Plugin Directory`\  and optionally :strong:`Plugin Names`\ ).

-If a :strong:`Plugin Directory`\  is specified :strong:`Plugin Names`\  defines, which plugins get loaded.
+If a :strong:`Plugin Directory`\  is specified, :strong:`Plugin Names`\  defines which plugins get loaded.

 If :strong:`Plugin Names`\  is not defined, all plugins get loaded.